The Leader (film)

-The Leader is an upcoming historical crime film written and directed by Michael Gallagher and starring Vera Farmiga and Tim Blake Nelson as the leaders of the suicide-cult who became known as Heaven's Gate who in 1997 perpetrated the biggest ever mass suicide on US soil.
+The Leader is a 2026 American historical crime film written and directed by Michael Gallagher and starring Vera Farmiga and Tim Blake Nelson as the leaders of the suicide-cult who became known as Heaven's Gate who in 1997 perpetrated the biggest ever mass suicide on U. S. soil.

-Synopsis
+Premise

-Nettles and Applewhite develop a religion that would become known as Heavens Gate, a UFO cult that told followers they could transform into immortal extraterrestrials and ascend to heaven, and led to the mass suicide of 39 people in identical clothing coinciding with the Hale-Bopp comet passing Earth in 1997.
+Nettles and Applewhite develop a religion that would become known as Heaven's Gate, a UFO cult that told followers they could transform into immortal extraterrestrials and ascend to heaven, and led to the mass suicide of 39 people in identical clothing coinciding with the Hale-Bopp comet passing Earth in 1997.